lumagateinc/Resource-Scheduler/docs/README.md

 INSTALLATION VIDEO WALKTHROUGH: Available [HERE](https://youtu.be/RcYINjkH9jE)

-Written version of Resource Scheduler installation steps is available in the sections below.
+Written version of Resource Scheduler installation steps is available immediately below.

 1. Browse to the Azure portal at [https://portal.azure.com](https://portal.azure.com).
 Login using an account with Global Administrator rights.